 Date of Authorship for this Version

 Schleicher, David, "WELCOME TO NEW COLUMBIA: THE FISCAL, ECONOMIC AND POLITICAL CONSEQUENCES OF STATEHOOD FOR D.C."
 (2014).
 Faculty Scholarship Series.
-Paper 4963.
+4963.